BowMac sign

 The BowMac sign, known as "Toys "R" BowMac" and "Toymac", is a neon sign in Vancouver, British Columbia, with a metal screen depicting the Toys "R" Us logo covering a significant portion of the original sign.
 It stands at 1154-1176 West Broadway, a Toys "R" Us store.
 It was designated by the City of Vancouver as a landmark worthy of preservation and revitalization in 1997.
-The sign is a landmark of Vancouver, but also a topic of contention as unsightly as well as exceptionally large.
+The sign remains a landmark of Vancouver, but is also a topic of contention for its unsightly appearance and exceptionally large size.

 Early history

 The Bowell McLean (BowMac) car dealership on West Broadway in Vancouver erected the sign above the business in 1958.
 The orange sign was covered with hundreds of bulbs and neon lights.
 It was the largest illuminated structure in Vancouver other than the BC Electric Building downtown and recognized as North America's largest freestanding sign.
 The billboard was visible from 18 miles away.

-However, as the neon craze of 1950s Vancouver began to disappear in the 1960s, many signs were outlawed by stricter bylaws.
-The BowMac sign stood into the 1990s, when desires to demolish it surfaced.
-The city's planning and heritage departments opposed the idea, and passed legislation in 1997 to preserve it.

-Heritage

 In the 1950s, Vancouver was the North American neon capital for its large number of signs, the artisanship involved, and the technology on display.
 Vancouver was recognisable from the air by the glow.
 The BowMac was the largest, most recognizable, and most central sign.
 It has a font, design, and shape distinct to the era.
 These considerations led to designation as a landmark worthy of heritage conservation in May 1997.

+However, as the neon craze of 1950s Vancouver began to disappear in the 1960s, many signs were outlawed by stricter bylaws.
+The BowMac sign stood into the 1990s, when desires to demolish it surfaced.